 Don’t use cute or stupid “mysterious” link bate chapter headings.
 Craft your chapter headings to give a thumbnail of the information the chapter covers OR (even better) the benefits the reader will get from reading the chapter.

 Here is an excellent example of the right way to use the “look inside” section of a non-fiction book.
 It pretty well has everything.

 - Introduction (sample of the author’s writing style)

 - Fabulous formatting (lots of white space and room to breathe)

 - A website link

-Here’s an example of how images can help sell the book.
+Below is an example of HOW a Table of Contents and how images can help sell a book.